WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 This project aims to create a proof-of-concept for a Data Lakehouse / Data Commons at WEHI.
 For more details see [Data Lakehouse / Data Commons project](students-data-commons) and the [Data Commons Wiki](https://github.com/WEHI-ResearchComputing/data-commons/wiki).

 ### Student Organiser - Full-Stack Web Developer
 This project aims to improve [the web application](https://github.com/WEHI-ResearchComputing/student-intern-organiser) that WEHI RCP uses to help streamline the recruitment of students for the internship program.
+For more details [read the student organiser wiki](https://github.com/WEHI-ResearchComputing/student-intern-organiser/wiki)

 ## Potential Projects that are dependent on various factors